MileHacker Logo

 Public Transportation

 Angkots (Angkutan Kota) are compact, brightly colored minibuses.
 They are the main form of local public transport within Bogor, following fixed routes.
-Hail them anywhere and ask to be dropped off anywhere along their route.
+Hail them anywhere and question to be dropped off anywhere along their route.

 Public Transit Facts